diesel-rs/diesel/README.md

 `insert` can return any struct which implements `Queriable` for the right type.
 If you don't actually want to use the results, you should call `insert_returning_count` instead, or the compiler will complain that it can't infer what type you meant to return.
-You use the same struct for inserting and querying if you'd like, but you'll need to make the `id` and columns such as timestamps optional when they otherwise wouldn't be.
+You can use the same struct for inserting and querying if you'd like, but you'll need to make columns that are not present during the insert optional (e.g. `id` and timestamps).
 For this reason, you probably want to create a new struct intead.

 You might notice that we're having to manually grab the first record that was inserted.
-That is because `insert` can also take a slice or `Vec` of records, and will insert them in a single query.
+This is because `insert` can also take a slice or `Vec` of records, and will insert them in a single query.
 For this reason, `insert` will always return an `Iterator`.
 A helper for this common case will likely be added in the future.